shakeel-data/sales-insights-dashboard/README.md

-# 💰 Interactive Business Insights Dashboard Project | VBA + Power Query + Microsoft Excel
+# 💰 Interactive Business Insights Dashboard Project | VBA, Power Query, Microsoft Excel
 ![ima](https://github.com/user-attachments/assets/20a2c462-f9c5-45dd-b278-bd8bc0b645de)

 The Business sales are vital for a company's **survival and growth, as they generate revenue, attract and retain customers, and fuel market expansion.** Sales teams provide crucial market insights, enhance brand reputation, and create a competitive edge.
 Ultimately, successful sales drive financial health, support innovation, and contribute to broader economic prosperity.
 In short, sales are the engine of business success.